RiiaC/SEAD_structure_Obsidian/content/Radiocarbon Data mapping/B. Element.md

   - Femur
   - Mandibula
 ---
-> [!info] Element
+> [!info] Element refers to the types of things that were analysed for the dataset.
-> Each type of thing being analysed in a dataset is an element.
-Is it a leaf, a bone?
-Since this dataset is radiocarbon data for analysis of bones, this is where we specify which type of bones were analysed (e.g. Femur, Mandibula, Humerus, etc.).
+> In this dataset the radiocarbon analyses were performed on bones, and this column specifies which type of bones were analysed (e.g. Femur, Mandibula, Humerus, etc.).

 ![[Radiocarbon data column B.png]]

-> [!tips]+ This is similar to [[element_name]],
+> [!tips]+ This corresponds to [[element_name]],
-> which gives an abbreviated name for the element, such as 'mni', 'seed', or 'leaf', and is part of the table [[tbl_abundance_elements]]
+> which gives an abbreviated name for the element, such as 'mni', 'seed', or 'leaf', and is part of the table **tbl_abundance_elements**.
 # abundance elements
 - [ ] create and fill in a sheet called **abundance_elements**  in the  [radiocarbon_Glykou_etal_2021_input.xlsx spreadsheet]([radiocarbon_Glykou_etal_2021_input.xlsx](https://umeauniversity.sharepoint.com/:x:/r/sites/SEAD72/Shared%20Documents/Task%20force%20-%20System%20analysis%20of%20radiocarbon%20data/Datasets/AFL/input-data/radiocarbon_Glykou_etal_2021_input.xlsx?d=w34fa6e11a37c4afe9398f92ea68bd11c&csf=1&web=1&e=LaDqOd))  spreadsheet with the following columns
 - **system_id** This column is filled incrementally, starting with 1 and is used during the import process to keep track of the data in this sheet, and to cross-reference its connections to the other sheets.